-When looking at data, look for things that stand out or form patterns.
-A pattern may be a group of similar features on a diagram, a concentration of a particular feature on a map, or a particular shape that is created by data on a column graph.
-For example, when looking at a physical map of Australia (see Source 1) you might say, 'Most mountains run along the east coast.'
+When looking at any form of data, look for things that stand out or form patterns.
+A pattern may be a group of similar features on a diagram, a concentration of a particular colour or feature on a map, or a particular shape that is created by data on a column graph.
+For example, when looking at a physical map of Australia (see Source GT.44) you might say, 'Most mountains run along the coast in the east.'